adrianohcampos/Frames-with-Fabric.js-ClipPath/README.md

 ## 🚀 How to Use

-1. Select a frame by clicking one of the shape buttons
+1. **Select a Frame**: Click one of the shape buttons to create a frame
-2. Click "Add Image" or upload your own image
+2. **Add Image**: Click "Add Image" or upload your own image file
-3. Double-click the image to enter edit mode
+3. **Enter Edit Mode**: Double-click the frame+image group to enter advanced editing mode
+4. **Advanced Cropping**:
-4. Adjust the image position and zoom as desired
+   - Drag the image to adjust the crop position
+   - Use corner handles to resize the crop area
+   - The semi-transparent backdrop shows the full image
+   - The checkerboard background provides better visibility
-5. Double-click again to exit edit mode
+5. **Exit Edit Mode**: Double-click the image or click outside the frame to exit edit mode
+6. **Additional Controls**:
+   - Press `Delete` key to remove selected objects
+   - Drag frames to reposition them
+   - Use corner handles to resize frames
+   - Rotate using the top rotation handle
+   - Click outside frame to deselect
+   - Double-click frame group to enter edit mode

 ## 💻 Technologies Used